elo-enterprises/k8s-tools/README.md

   * **[Curated collection of reusable utility targets](#composemk-api)**, which are arranged into a few namespaces:
     * **`flux.*` targets:** A tiny but powerful workflow/pipelining API, roughly comparable to something like [declarative pipelines in Jenkins](https://www.jenkins.io/doc/book/pipeline/syntax/).
 This provides concurrency/staging operators that compose over make-target names.
-    * **`stream.*` targets:** Primitives for working with streams, including support for newline/comma/space delimited streams, common use cases with JSON, etc.  Everything here is used with pipes, and reads from stdin.
+    * **`stream.*`:** Primitives for working with streams, including support for newline/comma/space delimited streams, common use cases with JSON, etc.  Everything here is used with pipes, and reads from stdin.
 It's not what you'd call "typed", but it reduces error-prone parsing and moves a little bit closer to structured data.
-    * **`docker.*` targets:** A small interface for working with docker.
+    * **`docker.*`:** A small interface for working with docker.
-    * **`io.*` targets:** Misc. utilities for printing, formatting, timers, etc.
+    * **`io.*`:** Misc. utilities for printing, formatting, timers, etc.
   * 🚀 *Executable file:*
     * `./compose.mk ...  <==> make -f compose.mk ...`